NickMannhardt/opennotes-app/README.md

 To check logs for service-workers (background scripts), click on "inspect views" on the card for the opennotes app.
 Logs from the offscreen page and sandbox are sent here for increased visibility.

+To reload the extension after making changes click the circular arrow button in the bottom right corner of the extension's card in [chrome://extensions](chrome://extensions) (remember to recompile first).

 ## Architecture
 The chrome extension consists of three pieces: